-- one of the legal entity types listed at section 4.1.2 below - incorporated.
+- one of the legal entity types listed at section 4.1.2 below - incorporated by the closing date and time of this grant opportunity.

-Applicants that satisfy the above eligibility criteria are eligible to apply for either a Small or Large Grant.
-The following provides relevant definitions for the above eligibility test.
+Applicants that satisfy the above eligibility criteria are eligible to apply for either a small or large grant.
+The following provides relevant definitions for the above eligibility requirements.

-4.1.1 Ex-Service Organisation definition
+4.2 Ex-Service Organisation definition

-For the purposes of the V&CG Program, an ESO is considered to be an organisation which:
+For the purposes of the V&CG Program, an ESO is considered to be an organisation that satisfies all of the below points:

-- has direct links to the ex-service community - has membership consisting primarily of veterans, past and present members of the Australian Defence Force (ADF) and/or their dependants - is established primarily to provide pensions, advocacy and/or welfare assistance to veterans, past and present members of the ADF and/or their dependants - does not charge any fee for acting on behalf of the veterans, past and present members of the ADF and/or their dependants in the provision of claims or welfare services - has objectives that aim to benefit the welfare of its members - is incorporated.
+- has direct links to the ex-service community - has membership consisting primarily of veterans, past and present members of the Australian Defence Force (ADF) and/or their dependants - is established primarily to provide pensions, advocacy and/or welfare assistance to veterans, past and present members of the ADF and/or their dependants - does not charge any fee for acting on behalf of the veterans, past and present members of the ADF and/or their dependants in the provision of claims or welfare services - has objectives that aim to benefit the welfare of its members - is incorporated by the closing date and time of this grant opportunity.

-4.1.2 Eligible legal entity types
+4.3 Eligible legal entity types